 Because there’s a lack of other good measurements to use, and the cryptocurrency market is extremely young and immature compared to the stock market.

 Which has been around since the 16th century in some capacity?
 The modern stock market that we know today established around the 19th – 20th century.

-Crypto market capitalization might not be the perfect instrument to use all the time.
+It might not be the perfect instrument to use all the time.
 It is a limited tool.
 And it should not be used for any greater analysis of how well a cryptocurrency is doing.

 But it is useful to use for a quick comparison between different cryptocurrency projects.
-If there were for example two very similar cryptocurrency projects, then you could use their market cap to compare them and potentially find a good investment company.
+If there were, for example, two very similar cryptocurrency projects, then you could use their market cap to compare them and potentially find a good investment company.